sacha-l/ResearchOS/README.md

 4. **Agent 2** automatically updates** all monitored topics every 20 minutes
 5. **Users get fresh data** without waiting for API calls

-This showcases the core KnowledgeOS concept: AI agents that coordinate to maintain shared, up-to-date knowledge.
+This showcases the core ResearchOS concept: AI agents that coordinate to maintain shared, up-to-date knowledge.

 ## Future Roadmap

-KnowledgeOS is designed as a foundational platform for knowledge coordination.
+ResearchOS is designed as a foundational platform for knowledge coordination.
 Future developments include:

 - **Multi-AI Integration**: Source knowledge from OpenAI, Claude, Gemini, and other AI services
 - **Knowledge Synthesis**: Agents that cross-reference and validate information across sources